OpenWonderLabs/SwitchBotAPI/README.md

 ### How to Sign?

-We have attached a python script for you to quickly generate a sign.
+We have attached some scripts for you to quickly generate a sign.
 If you prefer to write your own script or routine, here is the procedure.

 1. Print the 13 digit timestamp and concatenate it with your `token`
 2. Create a signature using your `secret` and the string produced in the previous step
 3. Convert the signature to upper case

 For instance,